Aider-AI/aider/docs/benchmarks.md

 The `arguments` attribute is supposed to be a set of key/value pairs with the arguments to the function specified in the `name` field.
-Instead, GPT-3.5 frequently just stuffed the entire python program into that field.
+Instead, GPT-3.5 frequently just stuffs an entire python file into that field.

 It feels like it might be getting confused by fine tuning that was done for ChatGPT plugins?

-## Limitations
+## Randomness

+The benchmark goes to some trouble to be deterministic, always sending identical requests for each exercise on repeated runs.
+As part of this effort,
+when sending test error output to GPT it removes the wall-clock timing information that is normally included by the `unittest` module.

+The benchmarking harness also logs sha hashes of the API requests and replies.
+This makes it easy to identify sources of randomness or nondeterminism in the bechmarking process.

-The OpenAI chat APIs are not deterministic, even at `temperature=0`.
+It turns out that the OpenAI chat APIs are not deterministic, even at `temperature=0`.
 The same identical request will produce multiple distinct responses, usually on the order of 3-6 different variations.
 This feels like they are load balancing across a number of slightly different